Opana Dosage – What Is A Safe Dose?

 Opana or Oxymorphone works by altering the way we feel pain.
 This opiate painkiller is often prescribed for use when all other opiates fail.
 Opana dosing always has to be done on an empty stomach for it to take full effect.
 Opana doses are usually taken every 4-6 hours due to the strength of the drug ensuring its effects are fairly long-lasting.
-But how do you know what is the suitable dose for you?
+But how shall one know what is the suitable dose?
 And what factors can affect that dose?

 About Opana Dosage in General

 Like any drug, the typical Opana dose varies from person to person.
 However, in general, it usually ranges from 5mg in instant release form and 10mg in extended release form.
 It is also recommended that Opana dosage is always done on an empty stomach and those instant release tablets are only taken once every 4-6 hours.
 A safe dose of Opana also varies.
 It can depend on the person’s health, diet, BMI, tolerance, and many other factors to decide what dose is safe for them.